 - Arrhythmogenic right ventricular dysplasia

-Cardiomyopathy can affect people of all ages.
-However, people in certain age groups are more likely to have certain types of cardiomyopathy.
-This article focuses on cardiomyopathy in adults.
+Cardiomyopathy can be "acquired," meaning it develops because of another disease, condition or factor, or "inherited," meaning the gene for the disease was passed on from a parent.
+Often, the cause isn't known.
+Cardiomyopathy can affect all ages, although certain age groups are more likely to have certain types of cardiomyopathy.
+This article concentrates on cardiomyopathy in adults.

 What Causes Cardiomyopathy?